Debian Installation Checklist

 2. Run debootstrap to bootstrap the base system.
 Quick command:

-debootstrap --arch i386 etch /mnt/debian ftp://ftp.se.debian.org/debian
+debootstrap --arch amd64 buster /mnt/debian ftp://ftp.se.debian.org/debian

-3. Mount /proc in Debian's prefix.
+3. Mount /proc and /sys in Debian's prefix.

 4. Chroot into the bootstrapped system.